greymd/teip/README.md

 15
 ```

-Please note that `-s` is automatically enabled, Therefore, it is not suitable for processing huge files.
+Please note that `-s` is automatically enabled with `-I`.
+Therefore, it is not suitable for processing huge files.
 In addition, the targeted command does not get any input from stdin.
 The targeted command is expected to work without stdin.